You are browsing the archive for Nanna Freeman.

 What Happens When a Queen’s Respect for a Culture Upsets Politicians

-While I was supposed to be putting the final touches on a presentation on Sunday, procrastination on Twitter led me to the trending topic “Kamervragen PVV.”
-The PVV is the Dutch Party for Freedom, which is headed by Geert Wilders.
-This man and this party, to me, represent everything that is wrong with my country (well, perhaps not everything, but quite a lot).
-I’m generally of the opinion that engaging them in any way legitimates them, which is the last thing I want to do, but today I just can’t keep quiet.
+While I was supposed to be putting the final touches on a presentation on Sunday, procrastination on Twitter led me to the trending topic “Kamervragen PVV.” The PVV is the Dutch Party for Freedom, which is headed by Geert Wilders.
+This man and this party, to me, represent everything that is wrong with my country (well, […]

 Happy Blackface Season!